 But even if you make the logical decision not to aim this crude gun at your head, the most common injury is from debris blowback.

-The small explosion caused by the gunpowder sends the nail flying down the barrel at extremely high speed.
+The small explosion caused by the gunpowder sends the nail flying down the barrel at an extremely high speed.
 Consider that .22 bullets travel at over 1,000 feet per second--about 700 miles an hour, or faster than a Boeing Dreamliner.

 When the concrete fastener hits concrete, collateral damage is inevitable.

 Prevent this by making sure the tool is perpendicular to the work material.
-Ensure that the debris guard is in place on the tool.
+Ensure that the debris guard is in place on the workload.
 Wear eye and hearing protection, as well as long sleeves, pants, and work boots.

 03 of 06